NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ## Configuration

-The project is developed in the latest Python release (3.9 as of January 2021).
+We developed the project with the recent Python release (3.9 as of January 2021).
 If you have multiple Python releases on your machine, you can use the [update-alternatives](https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux) to set your default to Python 3.9.
 Better yet, use `pipenv` to manage the Python version in its own virtual environment, as follows.

 ### Pipenv